danamira/DBL-Data-Challenge/README.md

 6. Once the `dataFiles` variable is properly set, run `python main.py insert:tweets` in order to append the tweets to the database.

 ## Next steps
-1. Run the 'Conversations creation.ipynb' notebook to create the conversations and a link between them and the tweets in the database.
+1. Run the `Conversations creation.ipynb` notebook to create the conversations and a link between them and the tweets in the database.
-2. Run the 'response_time.ipynb' notebook to add the response time column to the main tweets table.
+2. Run the `response_time.ipynb` notebook to add the response time column to the main tweets table.
-3. Run the 'Sentiment per bin.py' code to add the sentiment_per_bin table to the database.
+3. Run the `Sentiment per bin.py` code to add the sentiment_per_bin table to the database.
 4. Run the `word_clustering.ipynb` notebook to create the categories in the database.
 5. All the graphs can be found in `FINAL VISUALISATIONS.ipynb` notebook.